 Teresa has been involved in the fitness industry for a little over a decade.
 She has a passion for sharing her knowledge of obtaining a safe, effective, and fun workout.
 She is AFAA (Aerobic & Fitness Association of America) certified in group as well as personal training.
 She has great knowledge of the many trends within the fitness world.
 She holds a business degree but was drawn to yoga because of its healing aspects and the sense of joy she has found in her practice.

 Jason has been a student and practitioner of yoga since 1998.
 He has been teaching consistently since 2002.
 Embracing all aspects of yoga with asana, pranayama, study of yogic texts, chanting and Ayurveda, he has spent a significant portion of his life immersed in the yogic lifestyle.
 Jason’s studies of Ashtanga yoga began in 2001 with Nancy Gilgoff, the most influential teacher in Jason’s life to this day.
 Within the first four years of practicing, Jason completed both the primary and second series.

 Jason made his first journey to Mysore, India in 2005 to study with Guruji, Sharath and Saraswathi at the K. Pattabhi Jois Ashtanga Yoga Institute.
 He returned again for further study in 2008 and has attended numerous workshops with Guruji and Sharath in New York City.Jason is deeply grateful for the many wonderful teachers with whom he has had the honor of studying, including Nicki Doane and Eddie Modestini, David Swenson, Bhavani Maki, Manju Jois, Kimberly Dahlmann and Jonas Amberger.

 Through unwavering commitment to his own practice and extensive study over many years, Jason has come to a place of deeper understanding and clarity around the entire Ashtanga system as a whole.
 He draws upon all aspects of the practice to meet student’s individual needs.
 In this way, Jason reaches in to the heart of the therapeutic and transformative power of the Ashtanga system and makes it accessible to anyone.

-Ed “Zeke”Zubrow received his 200 hour RYT certification in 2015 under Dana Lincoln at Prasada Yoga Center.
-In addition, he has certifications for teaching trauma informed yoga, and teaches at Crossroads House homeless shelter and at Strafford County Jail.
-A former college football coach, Zeke studies yoga as a comprehensive system for reducing self limiting thoughts and helping us find our truest best self.
-Using the physical aspect of yoga, the asanas, we develop strength, flexibility and, the ability to breathe effectively and calm the mind.
-Combining breath and movement, Zeke’s intention is for practice to become a meditation in motion (and stillness) with the yoga mat as a safe place for people of all ability levels to explore and grow.
+Ed “Zeke”Zubrow received his 200 RYT certification in 2015.
+He is currently enrolled in the (Josh) Summers School of Yin Yoga and anticipates earning his 300 hour certification in Yin Yoga and Meditation in the summer of 2019.
+In addition, he has certifications for teaching trauma informed yoga.
+He volunteers at Strafford County Jail (Dover, NH) and the NH State Prison (Concord).
+As a former college football coach, Zeke values the non-competitive nature of yoga.
+He studies it as a comprehensive system for reducing self- limiting thoughts and for helping us discover our truest, best self.
+Using the physical aspects of yoga (the asanas) we develop strength, flexibility, and resilience.
+We learn to calm the mind with effective breathing.
+His intention is for practice to become a meditation in motion (and stillness), with the yoga mat a safe place for people of all ability levels to explore and grow.